Emanuel; God with us: You can ‘Cancel’ Christmas – but you can’t ‘Cancel’ Christ!

 Now, if you fudge the figures by including those who declare no religion at 37.2% and add those to the non-Christian religions, you come out at 47.9% (the remaining 5.9% declining to answer).
 Some have taken this to suggest that Christianity is no longer the dominant religion and are calling for us to cancel Christmas (ironically under the banner of inclusion) so as not to favour it, over other festivals.
 It seems an irony to me that those who claim to have no religion would pit themselves alongside other religions against Christianity (I would in-fact argue that they were right, in that it is inherent for all humans to buy into a belief system of some sort or another, since our primary need is that of meaning and purpose – it’s not possible to live in a vacuum devoid of religious tendencies).

-Despite how ludicrous the idea of cancelling Christmas may seem, there are sinister forces at work out there trying to remove every vestige of the very thing that is foundational to the civilisation that we live in (the proverbial sawing off the supporting branch that you are sitting on): that is Christianity through the coming of Christ and the subsequent changes it wrought to the world.
+Despite how ludicrous the idea of cancelling Christmas may seem, there are sinister forces at work out there trying to remove every vestige of the very thing that is foundational to the civilisation that we live in (the proverbial sawing off the supporting branch that you are sitting on): that is ‘Christianity’ through the coming of Christ and the subsequent changes it wrought to the world.

-Since Christ, we have seen the abolition of slavery, welfare systems in place, hospitals, education for all, laws to protect the vulnerable and governmental systems designed to protect against corruption – due to a general regard for the sanctity of life.
+Since Christ, we have seen the abolition of slavery, welfare systems developed, hospitals, education for all, laws to protect the vulnerable and governmental systems designed to protect against corruption – all due to a general regard for the sanctity of life.
 None of these things would be possible without the coming of God in the flesh – in Christ – bringing about the great reversal, whereby everything was turned on its head.

 Jesus demonstrated this reversal over and over again as He healed the sick, healed the lame and ate with sinners.
 We have seen the church demonstrate these principles through the ages bringing wholesale change to the world about them.
 All these things are but a taster of all that we will enjoy at His second Advent, when all things are renewed; all things made right side up.